guidance/dockerize/magento2-simple/devops/README.md

         |-- magento << This is where you clone this repo
         |-- magento-db << Folder used for storing and persisting the DB data files.
         |-- magento-es << Folder used for storing and persisting elasticsearch data files.
+        |-- build-cache << This is for quickly moving build archives to your local
         |-- docker-compose.yml << File used to build the magento service.
 ```